tinazunner/NCOR-Network/docs/about/ontology-for-ai.md

 Today's AI systems, while vastly more capable, face similar challenges of maintenance, updating, scaling at a different level of abstraction.

-### The Semantic Web: Ontologies Agents ahead of its time
+### The Semantic Web: Ontology and Agents Ahead of Their Time

 Tim Berners-Lee's seminal paper on the Semantic Web in 2001 outlined a vision that was revolutionary but premature: a web of data that could be processed by machines through standardized ontologies and intelligent agents.
 The paper described "ontology agents" that would negotiate meaning between systems and enable truly intelligent information processing.